peresew3734/RENPY-auto-llm_translator/README.md

-# Ren'Py LLM Auto-Translator - Ultimate User Guide
+# Ren'Py LLM Auto-Translator

-Welcome to the Ren'Py LLM Auto-Translator!
 This tool allows you to seamlessly translate any Ren'Py visual novel in real-time using local, uncensored AI models.
 Everything runs offline on your PC, ensuring total privacy and exact, unfiltered translations.

 ---